The Dark Pictures Anthology: The Devil in Me: Accolades

-The Devil in Me was nominated for Best Multiplayer Game, Most Wanted Sony PlayStation Game, and Most Wanted Microsoft Xbox Game at the 2022 Gamescom Awards.
-In 2023, it received a nomination for Outstanding Direction in a Game Cinema at the NAVGTR Awards and won Best Action and Adventure Game at the TIGA Awards.
+At the 2022 Gamescom Awards, The Devil in Me received nominations for Best Multiplayer Game, Most Wanted Sony PlayStation Game, and Most Wanted Microsoft Xbox Game.
+In 2023, it won Best Action and Adventure Game at the TIGA Awards.

 In other games

 Switchback VR, a spinoff game of the anthology for PlayStation VR2, includes levels for each of the anthology's first four games, including The Devil in Me.